WORKING WITH STAKEHOLDERS IS CENTRAL TO OUR EFFORTS IN BEING A responsible business.

 Due to the impact of the COVID pandemic on aviation, the Post Implementation Review (PIR) of this airspace change could not be undertaken in the 12 months immediately after February 2020.
 Instead, the CAA instructed that the relevant data gathering period should run from 1st April 2022 to 31st March 2023.

-If you would like to learn more about airspace, please visit our Noise & Track system, which allows you to view our airborne activity around the airport.
+If you would like to learn more about airspace, please visit Farnborough Airport's Noise & Track system, which allows you to view the airborne activity around the airport.
+We have added to the Layer information in this tool to help stakeholders visualise the areas where we forecast overflight related to the airspace change of 2020.